 The US Defense Department recently confirmed its decision to proceed with full-rate production of the F-35 Joint Strike Fighter.
-Lockheed Martin’s other stealth fighter, the F-22 Raptor, is nearing retirement, and production has stopped long ago.
+Lockheed Martin’s other stealth fighter, the F-22 Raptor, is nearing retirement, and production stopped long ago.

 In an old interview, David Berke, a retired Marine Corps Officer and combat veteran, shared his expertise with National Interest.
 EurAsian Times republishes the comparison between F-22 and F-35 and addresses one of the most sought-after questions.